kFo/reference/declarations.rst

 where the ellipses include one entry for each recursive argument.

-The type former, constructors, and eliminator are all part of Lean's axiomatic foundation, which is to say, they are part of the trusted kernel.

 Below are some common examples of inductive types, many of which are defined in the core library.

 .. code-block:: lean